daktronics/cef-mixer/README.md

 ![VSync Off][demo2]

+Obviously, there are not many use cases to render frames completely unthrottled - but the point is to let the application control all timing aspects.

 # Room for Improvement
-A future update should allow the client application to perform SendBeginFrame by adding a new method to CEF's public interface.
+A future update could include the following
+ * Allow the client application to perform SendBeginFrame by adding a new method to CEF's public interface.
+ * Update OffscreenBrowserCompositorOutputSurface class to handle both the Reflector and a shared texture
+     * This was attempted originally but ran into issues creating a complete FBO on the Reflector texture
+     * Not a big deal for CEF applications, since CEF does not use the Reflector concept in Chromium anyway.
+ * Take the Chromium changes directly to the Chromium team
+     * We can get the job done with the patching system built into CEF to apply Chromium changes, but rather the shared texture FBO probably makes more sense as a pull request on Chromium itself.
+Seems to make sense that applications that use Headless-mode in Chromium could also benefit from shared textures.

 [demo1]: https://user-images.githubusercontent.com/2717038/36959722-2af057e8-2009-11e8-94a4-fd556f832001.png "Cefmixer Demo"
 [demo2]: https://user-images.githubusercontent.com/2717038/36979126-25625fcc-204c-11e8-841d-058d2f53ba91.png "No VSync"